FDIC and Fiduciary Account Holders with Beneficial Owners

 Ensure FDIC protection of your fiduciary ownership accounts.

 For deposits that are held in in fiduciary accounts, FDIC coverage passes through to the actual owner of the funds otherwise known as the beneficial owner.
-However, according to FDIC Rule 370, the fiduciary account holders of these accounts are responsible for providing Fifth Third Bank with ownership information for the individual monies that are held so that Fifth Third Bank and the FDIC can appropriately determine insurance coverage.
+However, according to FDIC Part 370, the fiduciary account holders of these accounts are responsible for providing Fifth Third Bank with ownership information for the individual monies that are held so that Fifth Third Bank and the FDIC can appropriately determine insurance coverage.

 What happens if you don’t supply account ownership information?

-About Rule 370
+About Part 370

 What is the FDIC?